katiele1/cs-375-project/README.md

 Ability to view profile/inventory to see what fish you have

 Game randomly generates what fish is caught from a pool of fish based on conditions

+Friend system where you can interact with other players.
+Chat or send gifts.